 How Quickly Should You Notify The MIB And Other Parties?

-If you have been injured because of a car accident that was caused by the other driver, or another party such as your local council you may be owed compensation.
+If an incident on the roads resulted in pain and suffering and it was caused by another road user driving negligently, you may be owed compensation.
 Advice.co.uk can help you.
-Contact us today using the details below for your free claims assessment.
+Get in touch today using the details below for your free assessment.

-Contact us today using any of these methods:
+To speak to us today using any of these methods:

 - Call our helpline on 0161 696 9685.